duke-malaria-collaboratory/TaylorLabHARDAC_tutorial/docs/newUserHardac.md

 -p: indicates the partition of the cluster.
 In this case, we want to start an interactive session

---pty: open a pseudo terminal mode
+--pty: open a pseudo terminal mode which will accept UNIX commands

 --mem: How much memory (in Mb) to allocate for the interactive session

 /bin/bash: Open the interactive session in the bash shell
+            If you prefer another shell, you can use that by replacing bash with tcsh, zsh, etc

 ### You're on the cluster!
 You can start running jobs!
+But first...

 ### Make a directory with your NetID in the data drive
 Type the following: